boriskriger/Publications/README.md

 Kriger, B. (2026).
 Density, not bulge mass: A structural reading of the inactive black hole in MRG-M0138 and why the M•–σ relation is fundamental [Preprint].
 IIIR Cosmology and Theoretical Physics.  https://doi.org/10.13140/RG.2.2.13698.44489

+Kriger, B. (2026).
+An object without a referent: On the difference between a theorem of existence and the formation of a black hole [Preprint].
+Prepared for submission to Physical Review Letters. https://doi.org/10.13140/RG.2.2.31314.52160

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger
 * ORCID: https://orcid.org/0009-0001-0034-2903